 Rosiek is an associate professor in the Department of Education Studies at the UO College of Education.
 He received his Ph.D. in curriculum studies from Stanford University.
 He studies the “new racial segregation” of public schools, which has gradually taken place since the high point of desegregation in 1988.
 Rosiek examines this shift using social science evidence, legal argumentation and public policy changes.

-Building on his forthcoming book, Resegregation as Curriculum: The Meaning of the New segregation in Public Schools, Rosiek will edit a book on the relationship between evidence and policy and host a symposium on ways that scholars, activists and public school leaders can collaborate to address resegregation.
+Building on his book Resegregation as Curriculum: The Meaning of the New Segregation in Public Schools, Rosiek edited a book on the relationship between evidence and policy and host a symposium on ways that scholars, activists and public school leaders can collaborate to address resegregation.

-Community Alliance for Public Education (CAPE) – CAPE, a local grassroots group, will organize public events examining standardized testing in schools and other public education issues.
+Community Alliance for Public Education (CAPE) – CAPE, a local grassroots group, for public events examining standardized testing in schools and other public education issues.

-KLCC 89.7 FM – KLCC will bring NPR Education Correspondent Claudio Sanchez to Eugene for a four-day residency, which will include a public lecture and teaching classes at UO and LCC.
+KLCC 89.7 FM – to bring NPR Education Correspondent Claudio Sanchez to Eugene for a four-day residency, which included a public lecture and teaching classes at UO and LCC.

-Tom and Henry Lininger – The grant will underwrite the cost of travel, workshops and scrimmages for the new Hamlin Middle School (Title I) Debate Program.
+Tom and Henry Lininger – The grant underwrote the cost of travel, workshops and scrimmages for the new Hamlin Middle School (Title I) Debate Program.

 Asst.
 Prof. Ed Madison, UO School of Journalism and Communication – Prof. Madison will create InspiringTeaching.org, a professional development website that will use video highlights of five sequential in-class sessions in which local artists will coach teachers and their students at Oaklea Middle School in Junction City.
 Visitors to the website will discover new arts integration teaching strategies and will be able to download support materials for use with their own students.

-Parenting Now! – To encourage reading in daily life and reinforce early literacy skills, Parenting Now! will purchase more than 350 English and Spanish children’s books to distribute free to at-risk families through its “Healthy Families Lane County” and “Make Parenting a Pleasure” programs.
+Parenting Now! – To encourage reading in daily life and reinforce early literacy skills, Parenting Now! purchased more than 350 English and Spanish children’s books to distribute free to at-risk families through its “Healthy Families Lane County” and “Make Parenting a Pleasure” programs.

-UO Teaching Effectiveness Program – The grant will provide support for High Impact Change, a series of community events, faculty workshops, and administrative roundtables that ask: “who, what, and how should faculty teach to ensure the relevance, rigor, continuities, and needed departures of a 21st century undergraduate education?”
+UO Teaching Effectiveness Program – The grant provided support for High Impact Change, a series of community events, faculty workshops, and administrative roundtables that ask: “who, what, and how should faculty teach to ensure the relevance, rigor, continuities, and needed departures of a 21st century undergraduate education?”